Visit Rice Lake

 website design, marketing, social media, content management

-We became full-time residents of the City of Rice Lake on April 30th of 2021.
+We became full-time residents of the City of Rice Lake in 2021.
 It has been our goal and desire to contribute and give back to the City in a manner that will be as helpful as possible.
 It is also our goal to dedicate our efforts – and a steadily progressing and growing website – to the people and businesses of Rice Lake, Wisconsin.

 Yvonne & Richard